Kohan Retail Investment Group: History

 The Crossroads in Portage, Michigan was purchased by Kohan in January 2022 for $25 million.
 NorthTown Mall was purchased for $49 million in February 2022.
 Part of the Burnsville Center was sold to Pacific Square Burnsville LLC for $10.6 million in February 2022.
 Fort Steuben Mall was sold by Kohan to Brookwood Capital in February 2022.
 Brass Mill Center and Brass City Commons was sold to Kohan for $44.9 million in April 2022.
 Indiana Mall was purchased in April 2022 for $6.9 million.
 Fashion Square Mall was purchased at auction in September 2022 for $10.8 million.
 In November 2022, PREIT sold Cumberland Mall to Kohan Retail Investment Group for $45 million.
 The Mall at Robinson was purchased for $46 million from QIC in November 2022.
 Santa Fe Place was acquired in January 2023.
+In March 2023, Fairlane Town Center was sold to the Kohan Retail Investment Group.
+Kohan then bought Lima Mall for $12 million in April 2023.
+Southern Park Mall was purchased by Kohan for $24.1 million in December 2024.
+In 2025, Collin Mertz, a manager at Touchdown Gifts located inside Southern Park Mall reported he was hung up on by Kohan employees multiple times after inquiring about Southern Park.

 Controversies

+Poor material conditions

-Kohan lost the Jamestown Mall in late 2011 due to foreclosure, but retained some ownership in late 2012.
-The mall had previously declared bankruptcy in August 2011.
-After purchasing Woodville Mall in 2009, it was closed in December 2011 by court order, and demolished by Northwood, Ohio in March 2014 due to its poor material condition.
+Woodville Mall, purchased by Kohan in 2009, was closed in December 2011 by court order and demolished in March 2014 due to its poor material condition.

 Lincoln Mall suffered from serious material condition issues during Kohan's ownership and in August 2013 went into receivership.
-Matteson, Illinois took over ownership in June 2014 and it closed in January 2015 after running out of money.
+The municipal government of Matteson, Illinois took over ownership in June 2014 and it closed in January 2015 after running out of money.
 At the malls closure, over $10 million in fines and taxes was owed to Matteson by Kohan.
 Lincoln Mall was demolished starting in May 2017.

 During a 2013 police drug search, serious issues were discovered in Northland Mall's former Kmart that included mold, roof damage, and other major issues.
 Ownership also owed $141,081.61 in taxes to Nobles County, Minnesota.
 The mall had serious material condition issues in April 2014 that Worthington, Minnesota took action on.
 Worthington won a court decision about the former Kmart in June 2014, and demolition began in February 2015.
 The mall was sold to 7&41 LLC in May 2015.

-Due to lack of payment on a $300,000 bill, Rotterdam Square Mall lost power on February 12, 2015.
-The mall was later sold to ViaPort USA for $9.25 million.
-Since its purchase, Berkshire Mall has suffered from serious tax issues with many payments being missed.
-Kohan has been taken to court several times over these issues and has narrowly avoided Berkshire's seizure.
-Berkshire has also suffered from a series of power outages.
-Kohan owed $627,789 in property taxes on the Washington Square Mall in 2017, and the mall was put up for tax sale.
-The malls outstanding taxes were paid off in October 2018 for $1.1 million.
-VF Factory Outlet Mall closed in October 2017.
-Indian River Mall almost lost power in December 2017 due to unpaid electric bills and bounced checks totaling $428,175.
-The bill was paid the day electric was to be shutoff.